6 Emerging Technologies in Higher Education

 - Move-in/Move-out Materials: Items such as keys, ID cards, welcome packets and other important school materials can be shared with students via smart parcel locker.

 Higher education and technology will continue to evolve to meet the needs of students.
-Online learning is here to stay with universities investing in artificial intelligence, platforms that support mobile learning, video conferencing options beyond Zoom, short form video options, and offering micro-credentials in the form of bootcamps, courses, or badges.
+Online learning is here to stay with universities investing in virtual reality, artificial intelligence and machine learning, platforms that support mobile learning, video conferencing options beyond Zoom, short form video options, and offering micro-credentials in the form of bootcamps, courses, or badges.

 Lockers play a role too –– leveraging technology to act as a central distribution point for items beyond parcels.
-To find out how smart lockers can upgrade your student experience, contact a Parcel Pending representative today using the form below.
+To find out how a smart electronic locker can upgrade your student experience, contact a Parcel Pending representative today using the form below.

 - Pang, Amelia.
 “6 Emerging Technology Trends in Higher Education”.
 EdTech Magazine, June 2, 2021. https://edtechmagazine.com/higher/article/2021/06/6-emerging-technology-trends-higher-education